 Map to Euroka Campground

 This is my favourite place in the whole list to see kangaroos.
 There are so many of them you won't have to search long to find them.
 You can see them in many different places around this area but for a magical experience head to Pebbly beach in the late afternoon.
+It is one of our favourite beaches in NSW.

 The roos love a good trip to the beach as much as any Aussie and will happily pose for photos.
 Don't feed them though as it is really bad for their health, you can get close enough for lovely photo opportunities while observing their natural behaviour.